WHQT: Tom Joyner

 Hot 105 was one of the original affiliates of the nationally syndicated Tom Joyner Morning Show when it debuted in 1994.
 The show now has about 100 affiliates around the U.S. Joyner announced he would retire from the show in 2019.

 NAB Radio Award

 WHQT has been committed to public service and excellence in the Miami community for over three decades.
-In 2014, WHQT won the prestigious NAB Marconi Radio Award for "Urban Station of the Year" under Director of Branding and Programming Phil Michaels-Trueba, and then again in 2017 and recently in 2019.
+WHQT has won the prestigious NAB Marconi Radio Award for "Urban Station of the Year" under Director of Branding and Programming Phil Michaels-Trueba, 4 times, starting in 2014, and then again in 2017, 2019, and most recently in 2023.
 Michaels-Trueba has been associated with Hot 105 on and off since 1991 when he started as an intern and rose through the ranks thru 1999 and returned as Program Director in March 2006.
+In 2023, Phil Michaels-Trueba was promoted to Director of Operations.

 Former program directors

 Previous program directors include Jeff Tyson, Bob McKay, Bill Tanner, Keith Isley, Hector Hannibal, Tony Kidd, Derrick Brown, Tony Fields and Duff Lindsey.